vtyulb/AtomicSharedPtr/README.md

 # Proof-Of-Work
 Code passes thread, memory and address sanitizers while under stress test for 10+ minutes.
-Implementation was not tested in any big production yet.
+Implementation was not tested in any big production yet and not recommended for production use.

 # Build
 ```